CloudWatch metrics

 Dynatrace AWS Cloud Platform Monitoring is designed to support two CloudWatch metrics ingest methods:

-Dynatrace authenticates and authorizes by assuming the created IAM monitoring role in the AWS account (cross-account role assumption).
 The IAM monitoring role is created inside your account during connection creation.
-The role uses external ID and a trust policy that is de-scoped to Dynatrace account following the AWS security best practices.
+The role uses an external ID and a trust policy that is descoped to the Dynatrace account following the AWS security best practices.

-• Push-based (not available in Preview): Amazon CloudWatch Metric Streams will be introduced in the future as a secondary metric ingest method.
-Metric Streams is a good choice if the monitoring use case is (very) latency-sensitive.
+Amazon CloudWatch Metric Streams will be introduced in the future as a secondary metric ingest method.
+Choose the Metric Streams method if your monitoring use case is very sensitive to latency.
 Additional use cases could be centralized monitoring architectures or organizational policies, which may prefer this mode.
-In this mode, services and metrics monitoring settings are fully managed by the user using the AWS Console.

 Metric strategy